 - Music & Fine Arts Academy

-The latest course schedule can be viewed or downloaded at http://www.terra.edu/Lifelonglearning.html.
+The latest course schedule can be viewed or downloaded at terra.edu/LifelongLearning.

 Students register for the classes of their choice and pay a fee for each class.
 Terra State offers discounts for families with multiple students and for students who want to take multiple classes.

 KidsCollege sessions are announced through area newspapers and grade schools.
 Class sizes are limited.
 KidsCollege schedules are available in April.
-Interested individuals may contact Lifelong Learning at 419.559.2255 or visit http://www.terra.edu/Lifelonglearning.html.
+Interested individuals may contact Lifelong Learning at 419.559.2255 or visit terra.edu/LifelongLearning.

-The Music & Fine Arts Academy offers noncredit music for students, first grade through adulthood.
-These lessons are offered year round and are taught by qualified music instructors and music faculty members of the college.
-For more information contact the Division office at 419.559.2411.
+The Terra State Music Academy offers noncredit music lessons on nearly any instrument and voice.
+Geared for students, first grade through adulthood, these lessons are offered year round and are taught by qualified music instructors and music faculty members of the college.
+For more information contact the Division office at 419.559.2233.

 Small Business Development Center